ayaachi-jha/car_park_occupancy/README.md

 *   **Dynamic Schema Discovery:** Fetches live database schemas to ensure accurate SQL query generation.

 ### 3.2 Tools

+The code for the tools is present in `chatbot/tools.py`

 The chatbot uses the following custom tools: